sergiusechel/LLM-Masked-Robber/README.md

 5. **File Outputs**:
    Results are saved to:
-   - `adversarial_prompts_masked_tokens.csv`
+   - `adversarial_prompts_masked_keywords.csv`
    - `adversarial_prompts.csv`

 ---

 ## How It Works

-1. **Token Masking**:
+1. **Keyword Masking**:
    User inputs a sentence containing `__` as placeholders.
-These placeholders are replaced with `<mask>` tokens compatible with the **RoBERTa model**.
+These placeholders are replaced with `<mask>` keywords compatible with the **RoBERTa model**.

 2. **Prediction**:
-   - The script predicts the top-k most likely words for each masked token.
+   - The script predicts the top-k most likely words for each masked keyword.
    - Filters predictions to prioritize **nouns** and **verbs** using NLTK POS tagging.

 3. **Prompt Generation**:
-   The script replaces masked tokens with predicted words, generating multiple variations of the original sentence.
+   The script replaces masked keywords with predicted words, generating multiple variations of the original sentence.

 4. **Output**:
    Results are displayed on the terminal and saved to output files for further inspection.